Andiamo - Azimut Yachts Motor Yacht

 Motor Yacht

-Andiamo is a custom motor yacht launched in 1983 by Azimut Yachts and most recently refitted in 2008.
+Andiamo is a semi-custom motor yacht launched in 2012 by Azimut Yachts, in Italy and most recently refitted in 2015.

 Azimut-Benetti's history dates back to 1969, when enterprising young college student Paolo Vitelli founded Azimut Srl.
 Azimut was founded as a sailing boat chartering company and has since grown to become one of the world’s leading yacht builders with over 10,000 vessels to its name.